-Anne-Marie Slaughter is the President and CEO of New America, a think and action tank dedicated to renewing America in the Digital Age.
+Anne-Marie Slaughter is the CEO of New America, a think and action tank dedicated to renewing the promise of America, bringing us closer to our nation's highest ideals.
 She is also the Bert G. Kerstetter '66 University Professor Emerita of Politics and International Affairs at Princeton University.
-From 2009–2011 she served as director of Policy Planning for the United States Department of State, the first woman to hold that position.
+From 2009–2011, she served as director of policy planning for the United States Department of State, the first woman to hold that position.
 Upon leaving the State Department she received the Secretary’s Distinguished Service Award for her work leading the Quadrennial Diplomacy and Development Review, as well as meritorious service awards from USAID and the Supreme Allied Commander for Europe.
 Prior to her government service, Dr. Slaughter was the Dean of Princeton’s Woodrow Wilson School of Public and International Affairs from 2002–2009 and the J. Sinclair Armstrong Professor of International, Foreign, and Comparative Law at Harvard Law School from 1994-2002.

-Dr. Slaughter is a Contributing Editor to the Financial Times and writes a bi-monthly column for Project Syndicate.
+Dr. Slaughter is a contributing editor to the Financial Times and writes a bi-monthly column for Project Syndicate.
 She provides frequent commentary for both mainstream and new media and curates foreign policy news for over 140,000 followers on Twitter.
 Foreign Policy magazine named her to their annual list of the Top 100 Global Thinkers in 2009, 2010, 2011, and 2012.
 She received a B.A. from Princeton, an M.Phil and D.Phil in international relations from Oxford, where she was a Daniel M. Sachs Scholar, and a J.D. from Harvard.
-She is married to Professor Andrew Moravcsik; they live in Princeton with their two sons.
+She is married to Professor Andrew Moravcsik; they have two sons.